30+ Free and Budget-Friendly Things to Do in Philadelphia

 3. Fairmount Park

 Bike or hike in Fairmount Park on more than 270 miles of recreational trails.
-The expansive park system provides endless outdoor opportunities to escape in nature.
-The park connects with the greenways of the Schuylkill Banks and Boardwalk – named one of the best riverwalks in the nation – which features a 2,000-foot-long pathway for walking, running or bicycling that hovers over the Schuylkill River.
+The expansive park system provides endless outdoor opportunities to escape into nature.
+The park connects with the greenways of the Schuylkill Banks, which features a 2,000-foot-long pathway that hovers over the Schuylkill River for walking, running, or bicycling.

 Bartram’s Garden, America’s first botanical garden, spans over 45 acres along the Schuylkill River.
 This off-the-beaten-path gem includes trails, historical buildings, educational programming, and a boat launch.